Eileen Davidson Speaks Out On Kim Richards’ Recovery: Wants To Hit ‘RHOBH’ Reset Button?

 — Brightly (@Brightly5) January 16, 2017

 Even though Eileen wasn’t present during a smoothie date with Eden and Dorit, she did defend Rinna after she pulled out a huge bag of pills.
-As it turns out, they were Lisa’s sleeping pills, vitamin pills, headache pills – and everything in between.
+As it turns out, they were Lisa’s sleeping pills, vitamin pills, headache pills, and everything in between.
 But Davidson didn’t understand why Rinna kept the suspense going by not setting the record straight, especially since she doesn’t believe that Lisa would bring out a huge bag of pills if she does have a problem.

 “Not sure why it took her so long to admit they were just vitamins and a couple sleeping pills.
 Do you really think if Lisa R. had a giant bag full of prescription drugs she’d pull it out in front of everyone?
 Twice?”
 Eileen Davidson points out in her blog, defending Lisa’s decision to bring vitamins to the smoothie date, according to Bravo.